JosefMoosholzer/JosefMoosholzer.github.io/_projects/2022-11-09-who-is-tweeting.md

 ### Funfact!
 > MAKE AMERICA GREAT AGAIN!

-... was posted 51 times in all-caps without any further context.
+... was posted by Trump 51 times in all-caps and without any further context.

 ## Transformation & loading
 The full transformation can be seen in the [DeepNote project](https://deepnote.com/@my-projects-jm/Biden-vs-Trump-Who-tweeted-6acfb9ee-5808-4be9-af50-2e63ffd088a4).